NextronSystems/thor-manual/usage/other-topics.rst

 Other Topics
 ============

 License Retrieval
 -----------------

-THOR allows for a more flexible way to fetch licenses, besides the classic way of placing a license file in the program folder.
-In this chapter we will show both available options for license retrieval.
+THOR offers more flexible ways to retrieve licenses in addition to the classic approach of placing a license file in the program folder.
+This chapter describes both available license retrieval options.

-It is important to know that those two options also work with :ref:`usage/deployment:thor remote`.
-In this case, all licenses will be downloaded to the host which is running the initial THOR Remote command (the host running THOR Remote does not need a license).
+These two options also work with :ref:`usage/deployment:thor remote`.
+In that case, all licenses are downloaded to the host that runs the initial THOR Remote command.
+The system running THOR Remote itself does not need a license.

 .. important::
-   If you have already a valid THOR license for your host placed within THOR's program folder, no (new) license will be downloaded/issued from the remote locations.
+   If a valid THOR license for the host is already present in THOR's program folder, no new license will be downloaded or issued from the remote source.

 ASGARD License Retrieval
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you are having a local instance of the ASGARD Management Center installed and using its license pool for your THOR scans, you can use the ``--asgard`` flag to download a valid license.
-This flag also needs the ``--asgard-token`` flag to work.
-The Token can be found in the **Download** section of your ASGARD Management Center.
+If you have a local ASGARD Management Center instance and use its license pool for THOR scans, you can use the ``--asgard`` flag to download a valid license.
+This also requires the ``--asgard-token`` flag.
+The token can be found in the **Download** section of your ASGARD Management Center.

 Example: